 In Library Use only

-Ancestry Library edition (in-library use ONLY)- Census data, vital records, immigration and emigration records, family histories, military records, court documents, directories and photos (from ProQuest).
+Access to this resource has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and its partner Ancestry.
+Census data, vital records, immigration and emigration records, family histories, military records, court documents, directories and photos (from ProQuest).
 This resource is only available while inside the library.

 Lee County Library Resources